webpack/react-starter/NOTES/HowStuffWorks.md

 ## How the stores work.
-As in Flux; the Stores affect the React components. (package items-store)
+As in Flux; the Stores affect the React components. (package items-store) And the stores talk to the JSON API. (package superagent)

+### Stores setup
+The stores are constructed as such: startpoint is `/config/app.jsx` which wil use `/app/mainStores.js`.
+This then:

+- defines routines to handle JSON API read/writes (package superagent), and
+- sets up a queue that only allows one REST request at a time, and aggregates subsequent changes.
+  These are then sent as one request.. :question:
+- and ultimately constructs the two respective `ItemStore` objects (based on `/app/mainStoresDescriptions.js`) to which it assigns these routines, queue, and the initial data.
+This initial data may have been inserted when `/app/prerender.html`.
+- These are then exported back to `/config/app.jsx`, along with a store named Router.
+This store just holds a `transition` value which is later read in `/Application/index.jsx` to show "loading...' in UI.

+### Stores in use

 todo :question: this section needs review and should be extended.

-Note on `Application.update()`: normally components should not access the stores except for reading in `getState()`.
+Note on `Application.update()`: normally components should not access the stores except for reading in `getState()`, as demonstrated with the Router store.
 Everything else should be done with actions.

 ## How the actions work.